-Examples of circumstances eligible for a budget increase
+Examples of expenses eligible for a budget increase

-- The required increase in cost during the students period of enrollment (typically August-May)
+- Additional required fees and/or educational expenses during the period of enrollment (typically August-May).

 - Additional transportation expenses for students residing outside states other than New York, New Jersey or Pennsylvania.

-- Additional educationally-related costs due to a disability or unexpected medical cost.
+- Additional educationally-related expenses due to a disability or unexpected medical cost.

 - Childcare expenses required to attend classes.
-See the appropriate aid year's Childcare Expenses form, located on the Financial Aid forms page.
+See the appropriate aid year Childcare Expenses form, located on the Financial Aid forms page.